Kyle Lafferty opens up on gambling addiction and rebuilding his life

 "Michael (O'Neill) has been brilliant as well.
 It's funny, I used to hate playing at Tynecastle when I was with Rangers.
 The fans were on top of you and there was so many of them.

 "I'm glad we're on the same side now.
-I want to show them that I'm not here to take the piss, I'm here to sort my career and my life out.
+I want to show them that I'm here to sort my career and my life out.
 If I don't go to meetings I know Austin will be on the phone and Craig will probably slap me across the head.
 I've got to sort this out.

 "I know I'm going to take all sorts of grief off fans of other clubs.
 It's a big thing to do what I'm doing.